dgodovich/personal_logseq/pages/UT Southwestern.md

-- John Wallingford
+- Program Information:
 	- grad only, hard to teach
-- UT Southwestern
+	- Notes from talking to Lisa Gardner one of the assistant deans
 		- in Dallas
 		- Umbrella program
 		- Comp bio is in BME application
 		- Everything else is in umbrella BBS (basic biomedical sciences)
 			- Can apply to both and admissions committees are separated
 			- Because I have interests in both I probably wouldn't have to change much
 		- Lots of overlap between labs, cross-appointed faculty
 		- BBS requires 2 rotations can do up to 4, can start in summer
 			- 6-8 weeks
 		- BME and comp bio has a rotation system that's similar
 		- comentorship is common
 		- joint labs are popular
-- I probably apply to umbrella BBS program
+- Faculty:
 	- BME faculty I'm interested in
 		- [W. Matthew Petroll, Ph.D.](https://profiles.utsouthwestern.edu/profile/15671/?_ga=2.37906400.2141188467.1670444942-2030558487.1669062189)
 		- [Kareem Azab, Ph.D.](https://profiles.utsouthwestern.edu/profile/212311/abd-el-kareem-azab.html)